mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/kubernetes-base-addon/index.md

 -   Prometheus
     - Alertmanager CRD is now properly upgraded (COPS-6842)
-    - Adds concurrency policy Replace configuration to the Grafana home dashboard CronJob to avoid potentially creating an unbound number of pods (COPS-7105)
+    - A concurrency policy has been added to the Grafana dashboard CronJob to prevent the unintended creation of an unbound number of pods.
+(COPS-7105)
     - Pins Grafana image to 7.5.6 and bumps kubectl image to 1.20.6 (COPS-6963)

 -   Traefik-Forward-Auth (TFA)